faheempp/practisepage/README.md

 # Practise Web page
-This was my practise page.
-While learning basics of Web dev I practsed with this site.
+This site was build from scartch while was learning the basics of Web dev.
+Things learned was applied here.
 The content is similar to Dulquer Salmaan's official website.
-I tried to style it in a different way.
 Reference website link https://www.dulquer.com